Asfaloth/HumanActivityRecognition/CodeBook.md

 ### 3.The variables in the dataframes

-Both dataframes use the same variables.
+Both dataframes `data` and `data2` contain the same variables.
+Whereas `data` contains 10299 single records, `data2` contains the average of each of the 79 numerical variables for each activity and each subject.

 + **subject**
     Factor with 30 levels representing the thirty test volunteers